 Soul Food Joint—Home-cooked Southern Soul food.

-Mas—Serve simple, well-made dishes cooked with local, organic, and artisanal ingredients; focus is traditional Spanish fare.
+Mas—Serve simple, well-made dishes cooked with local, organic, and artisanal ingredients; the focus is traditional Spanish fare.

 Bodo’s Bagels—Popular bagel franchise in Charlottesville with multiple locations.